CommitteeOfZero/impacto/doc/vs2019_build.md

 ```

 - Open the project with *File->Open->Folder...* in VS2019
-- When picking a build target, make sure to use `impacto.exe (Install)`
+- When picking a startup item, make sure to use `impacto.exe (Install)`

 ## Cry